-The longest par 4 plays all of it's length plus some.
+The longest par 4 plays all of its length plus some.
 Often the prevailing wind will dictate a long second shot to a sweeping double tier green.
 A water hazard guards the length of the fairway on the left with water and bunkers short left of the green.

 The pros rate this tee shot as one of the toughest they must play.
 You need to avoid the two fairway bunkers some 200m from the elevated tee to be well placed to attack the narrow entrance to the green.
 Bunker short left and trees to the right guard the green.

-Danger from this elevated tee block, heavy rough left side of the fairway, to an elevated two tiered large undulating green Two well placed bunkers left and right test your club selection.
+Danger from this elevated tee block, heavy rough left side of the fairway, to an elevated two tiered large, undulating green.
+Two well-placed bunkers left and right test your club selection.